Kappa Falls (Tono City, Iwate Prefecture)

 The lotus pond behind Jokenji Temple

-By the way, there is a bounty on offer for kappa, and if you capture one and take it to Tono Television...you could win a whopping 10 million yen !
+Incidentally, there's a bounty on the head for catching a kappa, and if you capture one and bring it to Tono TV... you could win a whopping10 million yen!
 If you're interested, why not give kappa fishing a serious try?

 Google Map